 As explained in the first article about the sale of buyer’s home condition, when you buy a home and present the sellers an offer with the condition ‘sale of buyers home’, there are several very important factors you need to consider.
 We cannot emphasize enough that any buyer and seller must discuss every point and every scenario with the realtor.
 Many of your decisions will depend on your personal situation.

 1. When you offer to purchase a home, and ask for the condition of the ‘sale of your home’, understand that your home must be on the market, listed on the MLS, within 48 hours.
 So it is very important to be ready to sell your home.

 2. When your condition gets accepted by the sellers, but, for example 2 days later, another buyer comes along and also offers on the house, the seller can negotiate and accept that second offer as well.
 But this comes with a seller’s condition that the second buyer only gets the house when the first contract doesn’t hold firm.
-You, as the first buyer with your condition ‘sale of buyers home’, will have 24 or 48 hours time to fulfill all your other conditions.
-Now most likely you also have had a home inspection and financing conditions in place.
+You, as the first buyer with your condition ‘sale of buyer’s home’, will have 24 or 48 hours time to fulfill all your other conditions.
+Now most likely you also have had a home inspection and financing condition in place.
 And yes, you must fulfill all conditions.

 The following is copied from the AREA contracts we use in Calgary for real estate.

 “7.
 If the Seller signs the Second Contract, then: